nickarino/utilities/b4StartingBusiness/B4StartingBusiness.md

 The point is this.
 Always know the negotiation mode the other person is in and adjust yours accordingly.

-### Great negotiators anchor the negotiation with initial offers.
+### Great negotiators anchor the negotiation with initial offers

 Anchoring means placing a number on the table you want the rest of the negotiation to gravitate around.
 Say you’re buying a new car.
 A car dealership anchors the price with a high gravitational pull.
 If they want $35,000 for the car and you negotiate it down to $34,000, you feel like you got yourself a good deal.
 But what if the opening price was set at $5,000 over what the dealership is willing to accept?
 That means they just got $4,000 over the price they’d have sold it for.